Protecting Our Oceans Together

 - Restore: collaborate to restore and safeguard critical habitats, partnering with communities to restore coral reefs in costal ecosystem and supporting Fishery Improvement Projects (FIPs)

-- Respect: Advancing respect for human rights for people in the seafood industry, with a focus on Thailand
+- Respect: Advancing respect for human rights for people in the fish industry, with a focus on Thailand

 Our Journey to More Sustainable Fish Sourcing